-Put your crockpot to work for you and make this mouth-watering Slow Cooker Beef Stew Recipe!
+Put your crockpot to work for you and make this mouth-watering Crock Pot Beef Stew!
 This easy recipe is comforting, hearty, and a great way to warm up on a chilly day.
-Every bite is filled with juicy stew meat, onions, garlic, potatoes, carrots, and seasonings.
+Every tender bite is filled with juicy stew meat, onions, garlic, potatoes, carrots, and seasonings.
 Dig in, and you’ll be so glad you did.

-Beef Stew Meat – You can go to the market or butcher and pick up already cut stew meat.
+Beef Stew Meat – You can go to the market or butcher and pick up pre-cut cubed stew meat.
 We do this when we are in a hurry.
-Another option that is more frugal is to buy a roast and cut the meat yourself.
-It will cook up the same way as stew meat in the slow cooker.
+Another frugal option is to buy a beef chuck roast and cube the meat yourself.
+It will cook up the same way.

 Seasonings – We use a variety of seasonings like thyme, parsley, rosemary, salt, and pepper.
 They give the beef stew a delicious and comforting taste that is truly unbeatable.

-Vegetables – While you can add in other veggies if you want, we usually go with yellow potatoes, carrots, and onions in this beef stew recipe.
+Vegetables – While you can add in other veggies if you want, we usually go with Yukon Gold yellow potatoes or red potatoes, carrots, and onions in this beef stew recipe.
+Add in a cup of frozen peas the last hour, if desired.
 They are the perfect combination, and it tastes so good.

 Making beef stew is simple and doesn’t take a lot of time to prepare.
 You can easily throw it together in no time and have a delightful stew that the entire family will enjoy.

-First Step: Brown the beef stew meat in a large skillet in batches.
+Step One: Brown the stew meat with olive oil in a large skillet in batches over medium high heat.
 This adds some extra flavor and locks in the moisture to keep the meat nice and juicy.

-Second Step: When the beef is browned, place it in the bottom of the crockpot.
+Step Two: When the beef is browned, place it in the bottom of the crockpot.
+Make sure to scrape all the bits into the slow cooker as it’s packed with flavor.
 Then add the onions, garlic, potatoes, and carrots.
 Pour in the beef broth, tomato paste, and seasonings.
 Sprinkle with a little bit of salt and pepper to taste.

 You will be so happy you decided to meal prep this homemade beef stew.
 There are a couple of ways you can accomplish this and end up with a fantastic dinner or lunch idea.
 Let’s get started:

 Option 1: Cook the beef stew as directed and allow it to cool all the way down.
-Then place the stew in a freezer-safe bag or container.
-You can save it all together or make individual servings depending on your preference.
+Place the stew in a freezer-safe bag or container.
+Save it all together or make individual servings.
 Then refrigerate or freeze depending on how soon you want to use it.
 It lasts in the fridge for up to four days or in the freezer for four months.
 Thaw in the refrigerator before warming up in the microwave or in a saucepan.
 Then serve.

-Option 2: To make this a freezer meal, brown the beef in a skillet and let cool all the way down.
+Option 2: To make this a freezer meal, brown the beef in a skillet and let it cool all the way down.
 Place the rest of the beef stew ingredients in a heavy-duty freezer bag or airtight container.
-Then let it defrost and dump it into the crockpot when ready to cook.
+To cook, let it defrost and dump it into the crockpot.
+Cook as described above.

 Both methods are fantastic for meal prepping and planning.
 You’ll appreciate having food that you can easily warm up or drop in the crockpot without any effort at all.

-You are welcome to make substitutions and additions if you want to.
+Make substitutions and additions.
 Here are a few ideas for you to consider.

-- Cornstarch – If you don’t want to use flour or simply don’t have any on hand, use cornstarch instead.
+- Cornstarch Slurry – If you don’t want to use flour or simply don’t have any on hand, use cornstarch instead.
 The secret to working with cornstarch is using really cold water.
 Mix the equal amounts of cornstarch with the water until it’s well incorporated.
 Add to the beef stew and let it cook until it has thickened.
-In this case, I would use ⅓ cup of cold water and ¼ cup cornstarch.
-You can add more as needed, but you don’t want to add too much, or it will dull the flavors.

 - Arrowroot – If you’re eating gluten-free or just looking for another alternative to the flour, arrowroot to the rescue.
 Use it in place of the flour, and it will help thicken the stew perfectly.